mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

   - [Immediate todos](#immediate-todos)
   - [Later todo](#later-todo)

 The project (codenamed "Elroy") handles ballot markup.
-It is part of the overall Markit ecosystem and will eventually be folded into a single application
+It is part of the overall Markit ecosystem and will eventually be folded into a single application.

 ## Application Architecture